Clyde Edwards-Helaire Player Prop Bets for NFL Week 17 | Kansas City vs. Cincinnati 1/2/2022

 Matchup vs. Cincinnati

-- In terms of defending against the run, the Bengals are fourth in the league, conceding 92.1 yards per game.

-- This season the Bengals have allowed 12 rushing TDs.
-They are ranked seventh in the NFL in that category.
+- This year the Bengals have allowed 12 rushing TDs.
+They are ranked seventh in the league in that category.

 Recent Performances